ralphbarendse/raspispotweb/README.md

 # Spotweb Installation Script

-Simple script to install Spotweb on a Debian-based system.
+Simple script to install Spotweb on a Debian-based system, like for instance a Raspberry Pi.
 This script runs through a SSH connection so you can do it from the comfort of your personal Unix-machine (Mac, Linux or Windows).

 ## How to use